DataScientist-fr/Docker-Course/node_app/README.md

 Create a Dockerfile in the root of the project.
 This file will contain the instructions to build the image.

+Use the following instructions :
+* Use the official node image as a base image : `node:16.13.1`
+* Do a production install of the dependencies : `npm install --only=production`
+* Expose the port 3000

 ## Step 2 : Build the image

 Build the docker image.